 What follows is your typical musical montage of increasingly ugly clothes paired with several Irving Berlin songs to indicate that the new Hanna & Hewes is a hit.

 And while it’s always fun (and easy) to make fun of the clothes, we’re going to go further out on that limb and declare that not everything that Irving Berlin wrote was a masterpiece.
 Seriously, “Snookie-Ookums?”
 Painful.

-It’s astonishing to watch her in a piece like this because she’s only 26 years old and not only is she dancing with Fred Astaire in a fairly intricate and fast-paced tap routine, not only is she holding her own step for step, but she’s also BELTING out a song at the top of her lungs at the same time.
+It’s astonishing to watch her in a piece like this because she’s only 26 years old and not only is she dancing with Fred Astaire in a fairly intricate and fast-paced tap routine, not only is she holding her own step for step, but she’s also lip-synching perfectly at the same time.
 It’s really something when FRED ASTAIRE is not the one you’re paying attention to in a dance routine.

 Good god, that dress is ugly.
 Judy wasn’t conventionally pretty but she certainly wasn’t ugly.
 Why is it that when Hollywood was at the very apex of its glamour-making skills, those legions of lisping costumers and makeup people could never really make her look good – or look her age?